Rail7777/3CG/README.md

 # 3CG
 Center-Corner Cubes Growing (3CG) algorithm for determining the representative elementary volume (REV) of pore space in a binarized image stack.

 3CG operates by analyzing porosity within cubes growing from each of the eight corners and a central region of a 3D binarized image.
+It systematically computes porosity for various cube sizes, determining the average porosity and standard deviation for each extent.

 Install Jupyter Notebook or Python 3.9.16 for work.